 You understand the importance of secure coding practices.
 All technologists receive security training when they join the team.

 Our public sector work means that appointments will be made subject to a background check and you must be living in and eligible to work in the UK.

-We committed to making our teams as diverse as we can and to creating an environment where everyone feels included and can be themselves.
-We welcome non-traditional paths into the development profession and aim to hire the right person for the role, not the right combination of technical keywords.
-We especially encourage candidates historically excluded from technology to apply, including but not limited to people of colour, women and people whose gender doesn’t always align neatly with “man” or “woman”, parents and carers, people with visible and invisible disabilities and atypical neurotypes, and people who didn’t go to university.
+We’re committed to making our teams as diverse as we can and to creating an environment where everyone feels included and can be themselves.
+We welcome non-traditional paths into technology and aim to hire the right person for the role, not some combination of keywords.
+We especially encourage candidates historically excluded from technology to apply.

 How will the hiring process work?

 We use a system called Applied for hiring to try and remove as much bias from selecting someone as we can.

 Normally, you wouldn’t need a CV, but for this general application, we need a bit more information from you to be able to understand how you might fit into the team, so we do ask for one.
 We’ll also ask you to write a bit about what you’re looking for in a new role.